Orthodontics

 • You are unable to use dentures.

-• You want to improve your lost phonetics.
+• You want to improve your speaking and chewing abilities.

-Implant surgery for dental implants is typically an outpatient procedure carried out in stages, and with the healing process taking place between each procedure.
-The process includes a variety of specialists, like a maxillofacial surgeon, a periodontist specializing in treating the teeth supporting structures, like the gums and bones, and a prosthodontist who designs and creates implants.
+Implant surgery for dental implants is typically an outpatient procedure carried out in stages, with the healing process taking place between each procedure.
+The procedure includes a variety of specialists, like a maxillofacial surgeon, a periodontist specializing in treating the supporting structures of the teeth, like the gums and bones, and a prosthodontist who designs and creates implants.

-You may have dental X-rays or 3D pictures taken and models created of your jaw and teeth.
+We will take dental X-rays or 3D pictures and models of your jaw and teeth to assess your candidacy for dental implants and plan your treatment.

 A Review of Your Health and Medical History